alankrantas/microbit-micropython-cookbook/README.md

     sleep(1000)
 ```

-In showDigits(), parameter b is brightness (0~9) and fill_zero=True means numbers smaller than 10 will be displayed as 01, 02, 03...
+In ```showDigits()```, parameter b is brightness (0~9) and fill_zero=True means numbers smaller than 10 will be displayed as 01, 02, 03...

 ## Get Pitch and Roll Degrees

-This is also something exists in MakeCode but not MicroPython.
-Be noted that the results would be outputed in the REPL console.
+This is another functionality exists in MakeCode but not in MicroPython.
+Be noted that the results would be outputed in the REPL console and it's +-180 decrees instead of 360 degrees.

 ```python
 from microbit import accelerometer, sleep